Investigative genetic genealogy: Direct-to-consumer companies

 The use of genetic genealogy databases by investigators has initiated a debate over the Fourth Amendment implications of genealogy data.
 The Fourth Amendment states that a warrant is required in situations that violate an individual's reasonable expectations of privacy.
 Given the sensitivity of information within direct-to-consumer genealogy databases, particularly concerning medical traits, behavioral tendencies, ethnic background, and familial associations, courts have asserted that they are subject to protection under the Fourth Amendment.

 Currently, direct-to-consumer companies do not promise complete protection of user data.
-23andMe, a leading consumer genealogy company, states in its privacy policy that “23andMe will preserve and disclose any and all information to law enforcement agencies or others if required to do so by law or in the good faith belief that such preservation or disclosure is reasonably necessary to…comply with legal or regulatory process”.
+23andMe, a leading consumer genealogy company, states in its privacy policy that "23andMe will not provide information to law enforcement unless required by law to comply with a valid court order, subpoena, or search warrant.".

-In an effort to remain transparent to its consumers, 23andMe has a quarterly Transparency Report.
+In an effort to remain transparent to its consumers, 23andMe has a semi-annual Transparency Report.
 This report identifies the number of government requests for user data in addition to the number of times data has been produced without the explicit consent of the individual(s) of interest.
 23andMe claims to have never produced user data without consent.
 The other industry leader, Ancestry.com, takes an analogous stance on the privacy of user data and similarly provides an annual transparency report.

 The direct-to-consumer genealogy company FamilyTreeDNA faced a backlash following an admission that they were working secretly with the FBI.
 This partnership was initiated in 2018 and had the goal of solving cold cases involving murder and rape.
 Following scrutiny, FamilyTreeDNA's president Bennett Greenspan apologized for a lack of transparency, stating "I am genuinely sorry for not having handled our communications with you as we should have".